-Action 1 and 5: Librarian and Library books for 7th-12th grade libraries: Input from stakeholders, including parents of low-income students, teachers, Board and students, influenced the creation of this action to reinvigorate the library at the Miranda school campuses to include books.
-Stakeholders expressed that not everyone can afford to buy books for a home library, or to travel to the county library in Eureka, so that access to age-appropriate and engaging reading material at the school library is important to promote literacy and a well-rounded student education.
+Action 1 and 5: Librarian and Library books for 7th-12th grade libraries: Input from educational partners, including parents of low-income students, teachers, Board and students, influenced the creation of this action to reinvigorate the library at the Miranda school campuses to include books.
+Educational partners expressed that not everyone can afford to buy books for a home library, or to travel to the county library in Eureka, so that access to age-appropriate and engaging reading material at the school library is important to promote literacy and a well-rounded student education.
+In 2022, parents expressed support for increased purchases of library books and support for staffing the libraries.

-Action 2: Support for CTE pathways: Parent, Board, and student input supports an investment in increased access to CTE pathways

-Action 3: Support for English Learners: Parents of EL students, teachers and EL paraprofessionals expressed a need for increased funding to support materials, supplies, and professional learning for EL staff

-Action 4: Special Education: Input from administration and Special Educators informed this action, expressing a need to increase access to updated testing protocols.

-Action 6: Summer Programs: Parents, teachers, students' input informed the design of the summer program to be in person with an option for Independent Study packets.
+- Action 2: Support for CTE pathways: Parent, Board, and student input supports an investment in increased access to CTE pathways - Action 3: Support for English Learners: Parents of EL students, teachers and EL paraprofessionals expressed a need for increased funding to support materials, supplies, and professional learning for EL staff.
+In 2023, the parent advisory committee noted that EL support needs more presence at outlying schools. - Action 4: Special Education: Input from administration and Special Educators informed this action, expressing a need to increase access to updated testing protocols. - Action 6: Summer Programs: Parents, teachers, students' input informed the design of the summer program to be in person with an option for Independent Study packets.

-Action 7: After School Education and Safety (ASES) and other Expanded Learning Opportunities (ELO): Input from parents, students, ASES staff, and teachers informed plans on ASES and ELO, including summer school and offering after school intervention with certificated staff in the 21-22 school year.
+Action 7: After School Education and Safety (ASES) and other Expanded Learning Opportunities (ELO): Input from parents, students, ASES staff, and teachers informed plans on ASES and ELO, including summer school and offering after school intervention with certificated staff in the 22-23 school year.
+Staff, students and parents in 2022 support the continuation of ELO programs including academic supports after school and in the summer.

-Goal
+Goal # Description 1 Students will receive basic services that are fundamental to academic success, including qualified teachers, standards-aligned instructional materials, a broad course of study, and appropriately maintained school facilities.

+To ensure that students do well academically and become prepared for postsecondary opportunities, they must have teachers who are properly credentialed and appropriately assigned to their classes; instructional materials that are aligned to the Common Core State Standards; and school facilities that are maintained in good repair.

+Specifically:

+- \Reducing misassignments of teachers - \ Increasing compliance with the teacher credential requirements - \ Provide Beginning Teacher Support and Assessment (BTSA) as needed - \ Provide Professional Learning for staff Targeted to District Goals and Actions - \ Aligning with the California State Standards for instructional materials in all classes - \ Continuing to maintain schools in "good" or "exemplary" repair - \ Maintaining facilities - \ Home to School Transportation - \Teachers for specialized areas in a broad course of study

-Goal # Description 1 Students will receive basic services that are fundamental to academic success, including qualified teachers, standards aligned instructional materials, a broad course of study, and appropriately maintained school facilities.
-An explanation of why the LEA has developed this goal. properly credentia Standards; and so Specifically: Reducing misass Increasing comp Provide Beginnii Provide Professi Aligning with the Continuing to ma Maintaining facil Home to School This LCAP section reflects Superintendent Goals Sections B & C which aim to: B) Ensure that the support service departmens in Food Service, Transportation, and Maintenance are performing at the level expected by Board.
-C) Ensure that the educational program provided to the students continues to expand and improve.
+This LCAP section reflects Superintendent Goals Sections B & C which aim to:

+- B) Ensure that the support service departmens in Food Service, Transportation, and Maintenance are performing at the level expected by the Board. - C) Ensure that the educational program provided to the students continues to expand and improve.
-Measuring and Reporting Results

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Rate of compliance with the teacher There are 5 teachers with misassignments 0 misassignments in 2021-22 school year By the end of September 2023,